jaccomoc/jactl/docs/pages/integration-guide.md

 # Integration Guide

-This guide details how to integrate Jacsal as a scripting language into an application and how to extend the language with additional methods/functions.
+This guide details how to integrate Jactl as a scripting language into an application and how to extend the language with additional methods/functions.

 ## Dependency